edushak/test-spec/README.md

 One obvious solution to this situation is to hire more manual QA testers.
 Beside the fact that it's expensive, after the team grows to a certain point, you'll start seeing diminishing returns on each added QA team member.
-Even if you hire more QA, large application still take considerable amount of time to test, which prolongs your release cycles.
+Even with more QAs hired, large applications still take considerable amount of time to test, which prolongs release cycles.

-Another solution is to automate functional testing.
+Another solution to this problem is automation of functional testing.
 Here comes the dilemma though: test automation _is_ software development.
 But your manual QA testers - as a rule - are not.
-Teams that came to conclusion to automate, implement it differently:
+Teams that came to decision to automate, implement it differently:
 * some try to train QAs to become programmers
 * others hire programmers to do automation

+This is where Test-spec can help.
 Test-spec enabled QAs to automate functional test scenarios _without becoming "full-blown" programmers_.
-Of course it can also be used by developers, as it simply saves time that developers would spend on coding test scenarios.
+Of course it can also be used by developers, as it simply saves time that developers would spend otherwise on implementing Cucumber glue code.

 **Functionality**